o6ert/Soko_Obert/README.md

 - 💻 HTML,CSS & JavaScript.
 - 🐍 Python.

+## Examples of Work:

+## Interests:
 - 🔭 I’m currently working on A Movie Recommendation System using Machine Learning.
 - 👯 I’m looking to collaborate on Building Websites, Web Applications, Mobile Applications, etc.

+## Contact:
 - 📫 How to reach me: osoko8919@gmail.com